ausubel/ausubel/README.md

 ## 🧠 About Me

-- 🧩 I love building solutions from scratch, especially with Java, .NET and TypeScript.
+- 🧩 I love building solutions from scratch, especially with Java, .NET, TypeScript, and Python.
-- 📚 Always learning: currently diving into DevOps and clean architecture.
+- 💬 Ask me about backend development, data driven solutions, REST APIs, advanced SQL, CI/CD, or Bash automation.
-- 💬 Ask me about backend development, REST APIs, CI/CD, or Bash automation.
+- 📚 Always learning: currently diving into data engineering, DevOps, and clean architecture.
 - 🐧 Linux fan and obsessed with keeping things organized
 - 🌟 Fun fact: Ubuntu is my favorite Linux distribution but I also love Windows.